Competitions

 Preliminary round

-- Malcolm Arnold, Fantasy for Horn.
+- Malcolm Arnold, Fantasy for Solo Horn.

 Final round